vertcitron/backend-engineer-test/README.md

 2. All professional experiences `startDate` and `endDate` values will be on the first day of the month.
 3. You script will be executed like this : `node exercise.js`
 4. We're using node 8.4 for the execution
+5. You can use any npm package you want

+# How to

+1. Fork the repo or clone it if you don't have a Github account
+2. Do the exercise
+3. Give us your fork URL or send us an archive file containing your work